Charles Dubin: Early life

 Charles Leonard Dubin was born on April 4, 1921, in Hamilton, Ontario, the son of Harry and Ethel Dubin.
 He received a B.A. from the University of Toronto in 1941 and an LL.B. from Osgoode Hall Law School in 1944.
 He was called to the Bar of Ontario in June 1944 and was created a King's Counsel in December 1950.
 In 1945, he married Anne Levine, who died in 2007.
 They had no children.

 Legal and judicial career

-He practised law with the law firm Kimber, Dubin, Brunner & Armstrong which later merged to form Tory Tory DesLauriers & Binnington where he was a counsel and a senior partner.
+He practiced law with the law firm Kimber, Dubin, Brunner & Armstrong which later merged to form Tory Tory DesLauriers & Binnington where he was a counsel and a senior partner.
 In 1973, he was appointed to the Court of Appeal for Ontario.
 In 1987, he was appointed Associate Chief Justice and Chief Justice in 1990.
 He served until 1996 when he rejoined Torys as a counsel.

 He served on two royal commissions: the Dubin inquiry (1988) a royal commission regarding the use of performance-enhancing drugs in which sprinter Ben Johnson admitted wrongdoing; and a royal commission regarding safety in aviation (1979).